 23 PERSONAL BELONGINGS.

 23.1 The Club accepts no responsibility for loss or damage of members’, associates’, guests’ and artistes’ personal items.

-These byelaws were approved at the Annual General Meeting of the Club membership on 27th April 2014
+These byelaws were approved at the Annual General Meetings of the Club membership in April 2014 and June 2019